-16 rules for a successful YouTube knowledge video
+Catalog with 17 rules for a successful educational YouTube video

 The rules presented here are results of my research from 2019, when an online survey with 5323 participants was conducted.
-The participants of the survey were between 9 and 72 years of age, with the median being 18 years.
-The results of the 48 questions were evaluated by means of a factor analysis, among other things, in which five factors could be identified.
-With the help of related variables, 16 rules could be derived from this, which are listed below.
+The participants of the study were between 9 and 72 years of age, with the median being 18 years.
+The results of the 48 questions were analyzed and a catalog with 17 rules for a successful knowledge video on YouTube was created.

 At the beginning of October 2019 I adjusted the strategy of my channel.
 Within three months, an okay running channel became one of the fastest growing knowledge YouTube channels in Germany.
 In three months, 44,000 subscribers alone have joined the channel and the number of hits has increased more than tenfold.
 I have used rules that are also reflected in my research and which I would like to share here.